The Relationship Between Mental Abuse And Addiction

 Statistically, “one quarter to three-quarters of people who have survived abuse or violent traumatic experiences report problematic alcohol abuse.”
 Women who suffered PTSD were more likely to drink alcohol versus women who were not abused.
 Mental abuse causes trauma which can lead to destructive tendencies.
 For example, individuals who have been emotionally, physically, or mentally abused may not seek therapy, and instead can create unhealthy coping mechanisms.
 These can include drinking, partying, compulsions (e.g. gambling, shopping, binge eating), smoking, and experimenting with harmful drugs.
 This, for example, is called self-medicating.
 Self-medicating coping strategies can spiral out of control, quickly becoming a substance use disorder.

 Abusive relationships are often more complex and damaging than some people realize.
 Emotional and mental abuse leave no visible scars of pain but can have lasting effects on the victim.
-It is important to get the help needed to overcome abuse; if illicit substances are part of the equation, treatment would be the best solution.
+It is important to seek help to overcome abuse; if illicit substances are part of the equation, treatment can help to address the addiction that is present.
 Individuals who have taken on drinking or have abused prescription or illicit substances to lessen the effects of abuse are more vulnerable to dysfunction.
-Finding a counselor while being treated for drug use creates effective remedies for recovery.
+Finding a counselor while being treated for drug use can create effective remedies for recovery.
 12-Step groups allow for safe spaces of support and community.

 Getting treatment for substance abuse as a coping mechanism doesn’t have to be a shameful act.
 Victims of abusers are no weaker or unworthy than those who have not been abused.
-Take back your power, and contact a dedicated treatment expert to discover the path to safety and strength.
+For more information, contact a treatment provider to discover your rehab options.